akshay-yeole/Module-NodeJS/README.md

 ## Node.js

-To start Node.js, follow these steps:
+To start Node.js:

 1. Open your terminal.
-2. Enter the following command to start Node.js:
+2. Run:

   ```sh
   node
   ```

-3. Now you can write and execute code inside the terminal.
+3. You can now write and execute code in the terminal.

 ## NPM

-NPM is used to install packages and use them in your code.
-To verify the installed version of NPM, run the following command in your terminal:
+NPM is used to install packages.
+To check the installed version of NPM, run:

 ```sh
 npm -v